Traditional Coq Au Vin Recipe – A French Classic

 Perfect Coq au Vin Pairings

-I served mine with mashed potatoes, a delightful treat for carb lovers like myself.
+I served mine with crusty French bread, a delightful treat for carb lovers like myself.
 Here are a few suggestions that perfectly complement this French-Mediterranean delicacy:

 • Mashed Potatoes: Creamy mashed potatoes are a classic side dish for coq au vin.
 They help soak up the rich, flavorful sauce.